b1mind/night-mind-theme/README.md

 ## Notes

-Removed Old Color Layout [old-gray]
+Making alternate color options (next will be simplified textmate colors) Removed Old Color Layout [old-gray]
 Going to revisit some of the git colors for explorer and problem highlights Still working on getting more languages polished and uniform.